+The Potash Development Association

+Potash and the Environment

 Loss of nutrients

-Nutrients applied in fertilisers or manures can cause problems if they are lost from the soil to water or to the air.
-For example nitrogen can be lost to water through leaching of nitrate, to the air through dentrification as nitrogen oxides or to the air through volatilisation of ammonia.
-Potassium (K) can be lost from the soil by leaching though amounts are small except on sandy soils.
-Average leaching losses, measured in terms of potash (K_2O), of around 1.2 kg K_2O /ha per 100 mm drainage have been reported for loams and clayey soils.
-In experiments in Denmark, leaching losses of 0.6 kg K_2O /ha and 8.4 kg K_2O /ha per 100 mm drainage were found for soils with 24% and 5% clay respectively.
+Nutrients applied in fertilisers or manures can cause problems if they are lost from the soil to water or air.
+For example, nitrogen can be lost to water through leaching of nitrate, to the air through denitrification as nitrogen oxides or to the air through volatilisation of ammonia.
+Potassium (K) can be lost from the soil by leaching though amounts are generally small, with the exception of sandy soils.
+Average leaching losses, measured in terms of potash (K2O), of around 1.2 kg K2O/ha per 100 mm drainage have been reported for loams and clay soils.
+In experiments in Denmark, leaching losses of 0.6 kg K2O/ha and 8.4 kg K2O/ha per 100 mm drainage were found for soils with 24% and 5% clay respectively.